uct-cbio/ngs-academy/_posts/2021-09-01-Software-Carpentries-Course-2021.md

 <p align="left"><b >Course overview:</b></p>

  <p align="left"> The Carpentries virtual training workshop was a pre-course to our <a href="{{ site.baseurl }}2021/SARS-CoV-2-NGS-Bioinformatics-Course-2021" target="_blank"> bioinformatics NGS course</a>.
-The main focus for this virtual training was to introduce participants to the fundamental tools used to interact with the computer without a graphical user interface, some of which would allow users to perform more advanced tasks in the NGS course, such as automate repetitive tasks, and combine smaller tasks into larger, more complex workflows.
+The main focus for this virtual training was to introduce some powerful tools that would allow users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
+This helped participants to automate repetitive tasks, easily combine smaller tasks into larger and more powerful workflows.
  <p>